 The Sawatsky Method

 John Sawatsky has spent most of his career challenging standard journalistic practices.
 His goal has been to change the culture of the journalistic interview.
-His method is the result of over three decades of R&D that began at Carlton University in Ottawa, Canada, where he dedicated 10 years to teaching investigative journalism.
+His method is the result of over four decades of R&D that began at Carlton University in Ottawa, Canada, where he dedicated 10 years to teaching investigative journalism.

 He argues that TV interviewers who adopt a prosecutorial style and rely on yes/no questions upstage their guests and merely scratch the surface of the story.
 To get to the heart of the story, interviewers first need to adopt an “input” mindset, best captured by Susan Cain in her new book Quiet as “extreme humility coupled with intense professional will.”
 Mr. Sawatsky emphasises the importance of “professional listening” and the need for self-awareness when asking questions.
 Most TV interviewers adopt the opposite mindset – “output” – relying on flash and charisma.
 It’s good for ratings!
 Interviewers should ask open, neutral and lean questions that explore key changes in their guests' lives and ease them into the moment of the topic.
 By doing so, they allow the true story to emerge unfettered by bias, hyperbole, and non-questions.
 He also teaches the importance of asking follow-up questions that expand upon what their guests actually said to them.